Stereotypes of African Americans: Mandingo

-The term 'Mandingo' is a corrupted word for the Mandinka peoples of West Africa, presently populating Mali, Guinea, and the Gambia.
+The term 'Mandingo' is a corrupted word for the Mandinka peoples of West Africa, presently populating Mali, Guinea, and the Gambia, who were brought to North America as slaves in large numbers.
 One of the earliest usages found dates back to the 20th century with the publication of Mandingo, a 1957 historical erotica.
 The novel was part of a larger series which presented, in graphic and erotic detail, various instances of interracial lust, promiscuity, nymphomania, and other sexual acts on a fictional slave-breeding plantation.
 In conjunction with the film Birth of a Nation (1915), white American media formed the stereotype of the black man as an untamed beast who aimed to enact violence and revenge against the white man through the sexual domination of the white woman.

 Sapphire

 The Sapphire stereotype defines black women as argumentative, overbearing, and emasculating in their relationships with men, particularly black men.
 She is usually shown to be controlling and nagging, and her role is often to demean and belittle the black man for his flaws.
 This portrayal of a verbally and physically abusive woman for black women goes against common norms of traditional femininity, which require women to be submissive and non-threatening.
 During the era of slavery, white slave owners inflated the image of an enslaved black woman raising her voice at her male counterparts, which was often necessary in day-to-day work.
 This was used to contrast the loud and "uncivilized" black woman against the white woman, who was considered more respectable, quiet, and morally behaved.

-The popularization of the Sapphire stereotype dates back to the successful 1928-1960 radio show Amos 'n' Andy, which was written and voiced by white actors.
+The popularization of the Sapphire stereotype dates back to the successful 1928–1960 radio show Amos 'n' Andy, which was written and voiced by white actors.
 The black female character Sapphire Stevens was the wife of George "Kingfish" Stevens, a black man depicted as lazy and ignorant.
 These traits were often a trigger for Sapphire's extreme rage and violence.
 Sapphire was positioned as overly confrontational and emasculating of her husband, and the show's popularity turned her character into a stock caricature and stereotype.

 Cultural impact and criticism

 This stereotype has also developed into the trope of the 'angry black woman', overall portraying black American women as rude, loud, malicious, stubborn, and overbearing in all situations, not only in their relationships.
 This affects how black women are perceived in workplaces, schools, and the media.

 These portrayals have negative social and physiological impacts.
 They reinforce that black women are irrational, unapproachable, leading to them being viewed as undeserving of leadership roles.
-In addition, A 2018 study published in the Journal of Applied Psychology found that repeated exposure to the angry black women stereotype led to increased levels of stress and social isolation among Black women, as they felt pressure to change how they act to be perceived as professional or unaggressive.
+In addition, A 2018 study published in the Journal of Applied Psychology found that repeated exposure to the angry black women stereotype led to increased levels of stress and social isolation among black women, as they felt pressure to change how they act to be perceived as professional or unaggressive.